allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 ### Indexing

-The mechanism for finding all documents which contain a single word described above is very neat, but it can be so fast and simple only because in the index there is a ready answer for our query.
+The mechanism for finding all documents which contain a single word, described above, is very neat, but it can be so fast and simple only because in the index there is a ready answer for our query.
 However, in order for it to end up in there, we need to perform a rather complex operation called _indexing_.
 We won’t get into the details here, but you can easily imagine that this process is both complex when it comes to the logic it implements, and resource-intensive, since it requires information about all documents to be gathered in a single place.

 This has further-reaching consequences.
-Adding a new document, which may contain hundreds or thousands of words, to the index, means that hundreds or thousands of postings lists would have to be updated.
+Adding a new document, which may contain hundreds or thousands of words, to the index, would mean that hundreds or thousands of postings lists would have to be updated.
 This would be prohibitively expensive in terms of performance.
 Therefore, full-text search engines usually employ a different strategy: once built, an index is effectively immutable.
-When documents are added, removed, or modified, a new tiny index is created which contains just the changes, and at query time results from the main and the incremental index are merged.
+When documents are added, removed, or modified, a new tiny index is created which contains just the changes.
+At query time, results from the main and the incremental index are merged.
 Any number of these incremental indices, called _segments_ in
-Elastic parlance, can be created, but the cost of merging results grows quickly with their number.
-Therefore, a special process of segment merging must be present, in order to ensure that the number of segments does not get out of control.
+Elastic parlance, can be created, but the cost of merging results at search time grows quickly with their number.
+Therefore, a special process of segment merging must be present, in order to ensure that the number of segments (and thus also search latency) does not get out of control.
 This, obviously, further increases complexity of the whole system.

 ### Operations on postings lists

 So far, we talked about the relatively simple case of searching for documents matching a single search term.
-But what we you wanted to find documents containing multiple search terms at once?
+But what if we wanted to find documents containing multiple search terms at once?
 This is where Elastic needs to combine several postings lists into a single one.
 Interestingly, the same issue arises even for a single search term if your index has multiple segments.